-This course provides an in-depth study of a genre/topic with intense rigor and a focus on in-class discussion and analytic writing - similar to Cambridge Assessment International English without the exam.
+This course provides an in-depth study of a genre/topic with intense rigor and a focus on in-class discussion and analytic writing.
 Students will strengthen their critical thinking skills as well as their writing skills and will participate in regular in-class discussions and projects.
-The topic for the 2024-2025 Junior Seminar is Dystopian Literature.
+The topic for the 2025-2026 Junior Seminar is Dystopian Literature.
 Throughout the course, students will read fictional (short stories, novels) and nonfiction (essays, articles) works about life in an oppressive society.
-Texts to be considered include V for Vendetta by Alan Moore, The Children of Men by P.D.
+Texts to be considered may include V for Vendetta by Alan Moore, The Children of Men by P.D.
 James, The Handmaid's Tale by Margaret Atwood, The Parable of the Sower by Octavia Butler, Severance by Ling Ma, Never Let Me Go by Kazuo Ishiguro, and Future Home of the Living God by Louise Erdrich.